dakivara/pgcrud/docs/getting-started/cursor.md

     ```

 [^2]: If both libraries are installed, pgcrud will use pydantic by default.
-You can change it by changing the value of `pg.config.validation_library`.
+You can change it by changing the value of `pg.config.validation`.

 ## Queries from Query Builder